 Cons of using React Native for your mobile app

-And React Native drawbacks (I would say ‘specific features’) are:
+The main React Native drawbacks or ‘specific features’ are:

 One of RN’s weaknesses come from one of its biggest strengths.